- 1/2–3/4 tsp. Real Salt*

-- Mix the and baking soda with water until dissolved.
+- Mix the salt (Use the code kitchenstewardship for 15% off of your first purchase) and baking soda with water until dissolved.
 Some people heat the water to get it all perfectly dissolved; I just shake it up and call it good enough.

 - Add the lemon juice, lime juice, and sweetener and shake well to combine.
 You may find that the honey is difficult to mix in; just keep trying, try a long knife to stir, and shake well before serving.